illyfrancis/scribble/docs/draft.md

     (*)- denotes the message endpoints

-The VUS is broken up into five major modules and within each modules there are one or more components depending on its specific responsibility.
+The VUS is broken up into five major modules and within each modules there are one or more components depending on the module's specific responsibility.

 At the lowest level, the ` Integration ` module takes care of the connectivity concerns between the external systems and VUS and it encapsulates much of the underlying messaging details from the rest of the modules.